SadmanTariq/2019PrereleaseWithSolution/README.md

 This solution is made in python3.
 All three tasks are in `main.py`.
-Install python 3 then download the file to run.
+Install the [latest version of python 3](https://www.python.org/downloads/) then download the file to run.

 # s19_pm22